awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Redshift.md

 To encrypt Amazon Redshift target data using a KMS key, you need an AWS Identity and Access Management \(IAM\) role that has permissions to access Amazon Redshift data\.
 This IAM role is then accessed in a policy \(a key policy\) attached to the encryption key that you create\.
 You can do this in your IAM console by creating the following:
 + An IAM role with an AWS\-managed policy\.
-+ A KMS encryption key with a key policy that references this role\.
++ A KMS key with a key policy that references this role\.

 The following procedures describe how to do this\.